 When harvesting, be sure to leave about 1 inch of the tops and of the roots.
 This will help limit “bleeding” when you are cooking them.

-If your soil is soft and lose you can harvest beets by just carefully pulling them from the tops.
+If your soil is soft and loose you can harvest beets by just carefully pulling them from the tops.
 If your soil is denser then use a digging fork to gently lift the roots from the soil.
 Be sure to dig up a few plants at various spots in your patch and check for the desired root size, before you start digging up the whole patch.
 As the roots get close to maturity be sure to check them often, growing beets can go from too small to overly large in only a few days.

 Storing and Preserving

 Beets are by far the best root vegetable for storage.
 If stored at right around 32 to 36 degrees Fahrenheit (zero Celsius) they will last a long time, making them available well into the winter months.
 Beets will last up to 3 weeks when stored in a fridge.
-For longer term storage keep beets in moist sand or peat in an unheated basement or garage.
+For longer-term storage keep beets in moist sand or peat in an unheated basement or garage.
 Stored this way beets can last up to 3 months, larger beets will last longer than smaller ones.

 Beets can also be frozen and they will last for up to a year in the freezer.